sreeja-yalamaddi/MultiModal-Recommedation-Model/README.md

 - Cleaned and tokenized summaries.
 - Resized images to 224×224 (CLIP-compatible).
 - Retained one representative image per product.
+- Cleaned data of each of category can be found at path - ./input_data/product_data_{category}.csv

 ## Training setup:
 -	Batch size: 128